cnaw/guitarra/README.md

 and if you will be using the ncdhas all that is needed is create a symbolic link from the ./guitarra/data directory to the ndhas calibration directory, e.g., ln -s /usr/local/ncdhas/cal /home/user/guitarra/data/cal

+Additional file (PSFs, raw darks) have to be copied over to the $GUITARRA_AUX diretory using this script:

+wget_psf_darks_script.sh